 -

-The factors present in the external environments of business relative to business law and political entities must be dealt with by business managers.
-Interrelated ethical considerations will be explored along with such topics as agency, contracts, business organizations, property, the court system, and business interfaces with local, state, and federal governments.
+The factors present in the external environments of business relative to business law and political entities that must be dealt with by business managers.
+Interrelated ethical considerations will be explored, along with such topics as agency, contracts, business organizations, property, the court system, and business interfaces with local, state, and federal governments.

 -